Schools Update

 Annual Seminar Day Launch

-We successfully launched our annual Seminar Day that took place on the 7th of March this year.
+We successfully launched our annual Seminar Day, which took place on the 7th of March this year.
 The Seminar Day gives the opportunity to PhD students and Postdocs to communicate their research and network.

 PhD student, Postdoctoral Researcher and Academic welcome pack.